Shari's Cafe & Pies: History

 In March 1999, the chain was acquired by Fairmont Capital Inc. for $60 million.
 At that time Shari's operated 96 locations in seven states with 4,000 employees and $128 million in annual revenue.
 They were still the ninth largest family chain in 2003.

 Shari's lost a gender discrimination lawsuit in April 2005 and was ordered to pay $122,225 in damages.
 In December 2005, the company was purchased by New York private investment firm Circle Peak Capital.

 President Larry Curtis retired in July 2008 after 24 years with Shari's and was succeeded by Bruce MacDiarmid.
 In 2009, Shari's Restaurants took ownership of a number of northern California Baker's Square restaurants and converted them to operate under Shari's name.

-The chain is currently operated by Shari's Management Corporation in Beaverton.
-Most, but not all locations are open 24 hours a day, with a focus on specialty pies.
+As of 2017, chain has been operated by Shari's Management Corporation in Beaverton.
+At that time, most, but not all locations are open 24 hours a day, with a focus on specialty pies.
 Samuel Borgese was named CEO in September 2017, replacing MacDiarmid.
 In mid-2017, the company was operating 95 locations in the states of California, Idaho, Nebraska, Oregon, Washington, and Wyoming, just one fewer than in the year 2000.
 Shari's previously operated several restaurants in Colorado, Utah, Arizona, and Texas.
-However, the company permanently closed all locations in those four state sometime between the mid-1990s and the early 2000s due to poor management.
+However, the company permanently closed all locations in those four states sometime between the mid-1990s and the early 2000s due to poor management.
 During the 2020s, operations ceased in Nebraska and Wyoming as well.

 In September 2018, it was announced that Shari's Cafe & Pies had taken over Carrows and Coco's Bakery.